-The NCTJ level 3 Diploma in Journalism is the qualification that editors look for when recruiting a trainee journalist.
+The NCTJ Diploma in Journalism is the qualification that editors look for when recruiting a trainee journalist.

 You can study the diploma by attending one of our accredited centre-based courses or by distance learning.
 For centre-based courses, please contact the course provider directly for further information including fees, start dates and entry requirements.